Dance was my voice when I didn't have one. Dance has always been a true expression and representation of myself.

 More specifically - it doesn't work for the average person, who's trying to just dance for fun, connect with people, and have an hour a week that is mostly moderately challenging.

-I find it incredibly inefficient to train hobbyist with the same training system, and expectation, that one would have from those who try to be pros.
+I find it incredibly inefficient to train hobbyists with the same training system, and expectations, that one would have from those who try to be pros.

 The Sotaki Method

 The major issues with the current way of teaching dance, as I see them, are:

 Less emphasis on connection means we learn to execute moves, instead of dancing with humans, and we forget why we started dancing.